 Your claim must fall into one of two categories in this instance:

-- Your doctor’s actions are tested against the acceptable methods of clinical practice to establish whether the right decisions were taken
+- Measuring your doctor’s actions against the acceptable methods of clinical practice to establish if they make the right decisions.

-- You must prove that your worsened condition is linked to an absence of care by a medical health professional
+- You must prove that your worsening condition links to an absence of care by a medical health professional.

 You should also be able to determine how much compensation you may need due to financial loss and the extent of your damages for NHS negligence payouts.
 If your case fulfils this criterion, then you are able to make a claim against the NHS.

 Anyone receiving by the NHS (be it GP surgery or hospital) can make a claim against NHS service.
 If the NHS is still treating you, you are able to make a claim while:

 - also continuing treatment under the same branch and;